5 Awesome Midi Controllers That Won’t Break the Bank

 - With its software, you can adjust the velocity

-- Sensitivity of keys and pads could be more accurate
+- The sensitivity of keys and pads could be more accurate

 - Non-weighted keys